Please contact email@example.com with any questions or comments regarding Global Washington. We welcome your feedback.

 Pratima Stanton, Director of Membership

-Pratima Stanton joined Global Washington in April 2013.
-She holds a Masters degree in Gender Studies and a Bachelors degree in Political Science.
-Prior to Global Washington, she worked as Program Coordinator for the International Association for the Study of Pain.
-Her international work experiences include working as an Outreach and Networking Officer for Femmes Africa Solidarité in Geneva, Switzerland, and as researcher and adviser for Blue Diamond Society in Kathmandu, Nepal.
+Pratima Stanton holds a Masters degree in Gender Studies and a Bachelors degree in Political Science.
+Prior to Global Washington, she worked as Program Coordinator for the International Association for the Study of Pain in Seattle before their relocation to Washington DC.
+She also worked for the National Wildlife Federation in Washington, DC; Femmes Africa Solidarité in Geneva, Switzerland; and Blue Diamond Society in Kathmandu, Nepal.

 Doni Uyeno, Development Coordinator